Peyton Reed

 Peyton Tucker Reed (born July 3, 1964) is an American television and film director.
-He directed the comedy films Bring It On, Down with Love, The Break-Up, and Yes Man, as well as the superhero film Ant-Man and its sequels.
+He directed the comedy films Bring It On (2000), Down with Love (2003), The Break-Up (2006), and Yes Man (2008), as well as the superhero film Ant-Man (2015) and its sequels.

-Background
+Early life

 Reed was born in Raleigh, North Carolina and attended the University of North Carolina at Chapel Hill, graduating in 1987 with a degree in English and Radio, Television & Motion Pictures.
 He was a DJ for WXYC, the UNC student radio station, while enrolled at the university.
 He worked as a van driver on the set of Bull Durham in 1987, which was partially filmed in Raleigh.

 Film

 Reed's directorial debut, the motion picture Bring It On, was a number one box office hit.
 He also directed Down with Love, and The Break-Up; all comedy films.
 He has also acted in small roles in some films including his own and has written a few original songs for his soundtracks.
 He has also produced a few music videos.

+In 2000, Reed was attached to helm East Bound and Down, a reworking of Smokey and the Bandit, as his feature follow-up to Bring It On.

-Peyton Reed was originally set to direct the 20th Century Fox production Fantastic Four, before departing the project and being replaced by director Tim Story.
+In 2001, Reed was set to direct the 20th Century Fox production Fantastic Four, before departing the project and being replaced by director Tim Story.

 Reed directed the 2008 film Yes Man, starring Jim Carrey.
 Yes Man is an adaptation of Danny Wallace's autobiography about his decision to say "yes" to whatever offer, invitation, challenge, or opportunity that is presented to him.

+In 2011, The Gregory Brothers announced that Reed was in talks to direct them in a musical television pilot for Comedy Central.

 Reed replaced Edgar Wright as the director of Ant-Man.
 Prior to joining the production of Ant-Man, Reed was slated to direct a Brian Epstein biopic, based on the graphic novel The Fifth Beatle.
 However, his commitment to the superhero film required him to part ways with The Fifth Beatle.
 Reed then went on to direct Ant-Man and the Wasp, the sequel to Ant-Man.
 He also directed the third Ant-Man film, Ant-Man and the Wasp: Quantumania.

 Reed directed two episodes from the second season of the Disney+ series The Mandalorian, part of the Star Wars franchise.

+Reed is reportedly directing a movie about the 1960s band the Monkees, according to Jeff Sneider.